JulieDeveloper/portfolio2023/README.md

 1. Clone the repository: `git clone https://github.com/JulieDeveloper/portfolio2023.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-You can view the website at http://localhost:3000.
+4. View the website at http://localhost:3000.

 ---

 ### Deployment:

-The website is deployed through **Vercel** and has its own domain [www.juliechou.com](www.juliechou.com)
+The website is deployed through **Vercel** and has its own domain [https://juliechou.com](https://juliechou.com/)

 ---